PlanBench: An Extensible Benchmark for Evaluating Large Language Models on Planning and Reasoning about Change: Current Curriculum for Testing

 \section{Current Curriculum for Testing}

+In this section, we go over each specific test case we provide as part of PlanBench.
 Each test case is meant to evaluate a central reasoning about actions and change capability and is tested in the context of a common sense planning domain.
-Each test case makes use of the few shot query setting of LLM where the LLM is provided a few sample answers to the specific reasoning ability being tested and is asked to respond to a new instance.
-The exact form of the prompt will depend on the specific test cases, but every instance will start with a description of the lifted planning domain that describes what actions can be executed, their preconditions and their effects.

-The current set of test cases includes the following cases \begin{enumerate} \item Plan Generation - Can the LLM come up with valid plans that will achieve a specific goal?
+Each test case makes use of the few shot query setting of LLM where the LLM is provided a few sample answers to the specific reasoning ability being tested and is asked to respond to a new instance.\footnote{\karthik{While in this work we look only at one-shot natural language prompt configurations, we have also looked at various other prompt configurations (including zero-shot prompts, chain-of-thought prompts and pddl style prompts), specifically in the plan generation test case, in \cite{valmeekam2023planning}.}} The exact form of the prompt will depend on the specific test cases, but every instance will start with a description of the lifted planning domain that describes what actions can be executed, their preconditions and their effects.
+The current set of test cases includes the following cases: \begin{enumerate} \item Plan Generation - Can the LLM come up with valid plans that will achieve a specific goal?

 \item Cost Optimal Planning - Can the LLM come up with plans that are optimal to achieve a specific goal?